Making the application

 - Legal Aid solicitors have very strict limits to Legal Aid spending.

-- Legal Aid solicitors will only agree to continue if they think there is more than a 50% chance of success
+- Legal Aid solicitors will only be able to represent you at an appeal if they think there is more than a 50% chance of success

 - You have a right to appeal a solicitors decision to stop Legal Aid for a case (using CW4 form).

-- You must tell the Tribunal that he/she is not ready if they have been unable to get representation, but must show that they have tried.
+- You must tell the Tribunal that you are not ready if you have been unable to get representation, but must show that you have tried.